Open Accessibility Menu

 Thoracic Surgery

-Thoracic surgery refers the procedures and operations on organs within the chest.
+Thoracic surgery refers to the procedures and operations on organs within the chest.
 This includes the lungs, esophagus, and heart.
-Our thoracic surgeons, those who perform surgery or procedures on the heart, lungs, esophagus and other organs in the chest, are skilled in all aspects of thoracic surgery, using minimally invasive techniques when possible.
-For more information, visit our Thoracic Surgery page.
+Our thoracic surgeons, those who perform surgery or procedures on the heart, lungs, esophagus, and other organs in the chest, are skilled in all aspects of thoracic surgery, using minimally invasive techniques when possible.

 Vascular Surgery

 Vascular surgery is a medical procedure done to treat the arteries, veins and lymphatic circulation of a patient.
-A vascular specialist help manages the therapy, minimally-invasive catheter procedures, and surgical reconstruction.
-If a problem arises from the veins and arteries rather than the heart, vascular surgeons from the Excela Health Heart and Vascular Center work to get you back in circulation.
-For more information, visit our Vascular Surgery page.
+A vascular specialist helps manage the therapy, performs minimally invasive catheter procedures, and surgical reconstruction.
+If a problem arises from the veins and arteries rather than the heart, vascular surgeons from the Heart and Vascular Center work to correct circulation.

 Watchman Procedure

 The left atrial appendage is a small sac-like extension of the upper part of the heart.
-Blood can pool in this appendage, leading to an increased chance of having a stroke in patients with artirial fibrillation.
-Our clinicians are performing minimally invasive procedure called the WATCHMAN™ in selected patients.
-Using small incisions they seal off the appendage and close it from circulation so clots no longer can be formed in the structure.
-For more information, visit our Watchman Procedure page.
+Blood can pool in this appendage, leading to an increased chance of having a stroke in patients with atrial fibrillation.
+The surgeons at IHS are performing a minimally invasive procedure called Watchman ™ in selected patients.
+The surgeon makes a small incision in the patient’s leg and inserts a narrow tube to deliver the WATCHMAN™ implant to the left atrial appendage

 Related Providers